anilmainali/wilsonmar.github.io/_posts/2016-03-26-windows-tile-pin-pictures-feed.md

 ## Pin your website

 Windows 8 & 10 users can pin a website URL to their home screen such that when the tile is clicked, the site's XML feed is shown (formatted).

-Instructions here describe how to provide Windows with images for the different size tiles Windows uses.
+Instructions here describe how to provide Windows tiles with images for the different size tiles Windows uses.

 0. See some examples of sites pinned on Windows 8 & 10 at
 <a target="_blank" href="http://pinnedsitedemo.cloudapp.net/testdrive/index.aspx">http://pinnedsitedemo.cloudapp.net/testdrive/index.aspx</a>.